PrincetonCS-UCA/LabQueue/README.md

 LabQueue
 ======

-Help queue website for the Princeton Lab TAs
+Help for proper queue and  this website is  for the Princeton Lab TAs